C.J. Cron Player Props: Rockies vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff is 20th in MLB with a collective 8.4 strikeouts per nine innings.
+- The pitching staff for the Mariners has a collective 8.4 K/9, which ranks 20th in MLB.

-- The Mariners have a 3.86 team ERA that ranks ninth across all MLB pitching staffs.
+- The Mariners have a 3.86 team ERA that ranks ninth among all MLB pitching staffs.

-- Mariners pitchers combine to allow 10 home runs (0.7 per game), the second-fewest in baseball.
+- Mariners pitchers combine to allow the second-fewest home runs in baseball (10 total, 0.7 per game).

-- The Mariners will look to Kirby (0-1) in his third start this season.

-- His last appearance came on Sunday against the Cleveland Guardians, when the right-hander went six innings, surrendering one earned run while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.